 We depend heavily on members of our management team and certain other key personnel, including in particular our clinical personnel.
 We also depend on our clinical collaborators and advisors, all of whom have outside commitments that may limit their availability to us.
 In addition, we believe that our future success will depend in large part upon our ability to attract and retain highly skilled scientific, managerial, medical, clinical and regulatory personnel, particularly as we continue to expand our activities and seek regulatory approvals for clinical trials and eventually our DM199 product candidate.
 We enter into agreements with scientific and clinical collaborators and advisors, key opinion leaders and academic partners in the ordinary course of our business.
 We also enter into agreements with physicians and institutions that will recruit patients into our clinical trials on our behalf in the ordinary course of our business.
-Notwithstanding these arrangements, we face significant competition for these types of personnel from other companies, research and academic institutions, government entities and other organizations.
-We cannot predict our success in hiring or retaining the personnel we require for our continued growth.
+Notwithstanding these arrangements, we face significant competition for these types of personnel we require for our continued growth.
 The loss of the services of any of our key executive officers, clinical personnel and advisors could potentially harm our business, operating results or financial condition.